|

-The Best Watermelon Companion Plants For Your Patch
+The Best Watermelon Companion Plants For Your Melon Patch

 Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

-Freshly harvested watermelon with a slice of pink melon resting in front against a bright white background.
+Freshly harvested watermelon with a slice of pink melon resting in front.

 There are many wonderful companions you can plant alongside your watermelons: